ictdepends/docs/Ubuntu_install_Lenovo_aarch64_3rd_Sep_2025.md

 👉 Since your machine is Snapdragon X Elite (ARM), you picked **Ubuntu 25.04** → ✅ good choice for better hardware support.

 Do you want me to show you **exactly how the partitions will look in the installer** (so you can easily recognize which one is old Ubuntu and which one is Windows)?

+---

+If I see only on F12 pushed repeatedly:
+"Please select boot device:

+ubuntu (S77LNFWC25018-SAMSUNG MZAL81T0HDLB-00BL2)

+Windows Boot Manager (S77LNF1WC25018-SAMSUNG MZAL81T0HDL...)"

+Then restart pushing F2 repatedly to see boot(no FN needed).
+Check in Boot on left hand side that USB boot is enabled.

+Conclusion - do not use balenEtcher, use Rufus as it gives more control.